vim-ctrlspace/vim-ctrlspace/README.md

 trying to type a Search query, and there are no results at all.
 That means the Nop can happen during the _entering phase_ of the Search mode or in some other cases.
 Those other cases can occur, for example, when you have only not listed buffers available in the tab (like e.g. help window and some preview ones).
-As you will see, in such circumstances - outside the entering phase - there is a greater number of resque options available.
+As you will see, in such circumstances - that is outside the entering phase - there is a greater number of resque options available.

 ##### Nop (Search entering phase)